-The Water Commissioner, who is Government's chief adviser on irrigation matters, and his Staff form part of the Department.
+The Water Commissioner, who is Government's chief adviser on irrigation matters, and his staff form part of the Department.
 He carries out research into water resources and advises on the potentiality of development of those resources.
 He provides general supervision over hydrological schemes undertaken by Government; he administers the Draining (Surface Water) Ordinance, 1942.
 A booklet is published by the Department under the title "Water Measurements".

 The Department deals with the various irrigation schemes.
-There are offices in Jerusalem, Haifa, Nazareth, Jaffa, and Ramallah.
+There are offices in Jerusalem, Halfa, Hazereth, Jaffe, and Rosellah.
 The staff is 306, 219 of which are Arabs, 61 Jews, 12 British and 14 others.

-The opinion of the Director is that the service cannot work until normal conditions are re-established.
-In fact, the service, staffed mainly by Arabs, is closing dawn.
+conditions are re-established.
+In fact, the service, staffed mainly by Arabs, is closing down.
 A few of the functions will be handed over to local authorities, among them the taxation of land.

-xxi.
-LEGAL DEPARTMENT
+XXI.
+LUGAL DEPARTMENT

 The Attorney General is the head of the Legal Department.
 He is the Chief Legal Advisor to the Department.
-He arranges for the conduct of "Crown" prosecutions and in his office all legislation except the by-laws of local authorities is drafted.
-He also organizes and supervises legal education in Palestine and conducts examinations for the local Bar.
-He is assisted by the Solicitor General and other law officers.
+He extendes for the conduct of "Crown" prosecutions and in his office all legislation except the by-laws of local authorities is drafted.
+He also organizes and supervises legal education in Palestine and conducts examinations for the local Ber.
+He is assisted by the Solicitor General end other law officers.
 The total number of staff is 50, 25 of which are Arabs, 15 Jews, 9 British and 1 other.
-The legal staff is 17, 5 of which ere British 8 Jews and 4 Arabs.
+The local staff is 17, 5 of which are British, 8 Jews and 4 Arabs.